kozyilmaz/zcash-apple/README.md

 ![Screenshot](https://github.com/kozyilmaz/zcash-apple/raw/master/docs/zcash-apple.png "Zcash on Mac OS")

 This repository builds standalone Zcash binaries for macOS platform without installing brew.
-No additional dependency required except Xcode (https://developer.apple.com/xcode).
+This project requires Xcode 9 and a Mac running macOS 10.12.6 or later.
-All build tools (`autoconf, automake, libtool, pkgconfig, cmake, install and readlink`) and `Zcash` are compiled from scratch (finally with `clang`).
+All build tools (`autoconf, automake, libtool, pkgconfig, cmake, install and readlink`) and `Zcash` are compiled from scratch.

 ### Build instructions